 As insurance does not always cover the full cost of treatment, or cosmetic dentistry treatments, patients may be asked to pay the balance immediately before or after their visit, or may be billed at a later date, according to the dental office's policy.
 While many dentists and their staff are happy to inform patients of what is and is not covered by their insurance, this is a courtesy--they are not required to find or provide this information.
 For a full disclosure of what a policy covers, the policy holder must contact the insurance company directly.

 In many cases, dental insurance does not cover the total cost of treatment.
 This is especially the case with elective procedures, such as restorative and cosmetic work.
-In these situations, most dentists offer dentistry financing through Care Credit® or a similar dentistry financing company.
+In these situations, most dentists offer dentistry financing through a dentistry financing company.
 When patients work with a financing company to cover any remaining costs, they are able to make monthly payments rather than pay a lump sum.
 This removes much of the financial burden from more extensive treatments.

 Dental Guide for Babies and Toddlers